Solomon1533/1dgk.github.io/_posts/2024-01-14-tryhackme-intro-offsec.md

 ```

 We got a hit (see status 200), but it's not the hidden page that TryHackMe wants us to find.

+In the end, the answer is partly given away by the instructions.
+I'm not sure exactly which wordlist TryHackMe used, but my wordlist from SecLists didn't line up.
+Not the end of the world.

+All that to say, GoBuster is a neat way to find any hidden pages within a sitemap.